Scope and Rates

 - the VAT rate applicable

-- legal basis for exemption (if applicable)
+- indication of VAT exemption or legal basis for exemption (if applicable)

-- new means of transport/margin schemes (if applicable).
+- new Means of transport/margin schemes (if applicable).
 Certain exempt supplies will still require an invoice.

 Transfers of Business